scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 The **terraform.tfvars** file is your own personal settings file.
 You can use it to set or override any of the default variables in the variables.tf file.

 ???
-**"Let's go ahead and set this variable in a file so we don't have to type it in every time we run terraform commands.
+**Let's go ahead and set this variable in a file so we don't have to type it in every time we run terraform commands.
 You're going to simply rename the terraform.tfvars.example file to terraform.tfvars.
 Terraform knows to look for files that end in .tf or .tfvars.
-You can right click the file right inside VSC to rename it."**
+You can right click the file right inside VSC to rename it.**

 ---
 name: defining-variables